LEARNAcademy/syllabus/Rails-M/08rails_strong_parameters.md

 ### Challenge 1

 Recall the Account model from the validations challenges.
-Your challenge is to connect that functionality to form.
+Your challenge is to connect that functionality to a form.

 #### Stories: